mdapena/pyventus/docs/learn/events/emitters/celery.md

     4. Start the Celery worker only if this script is run directly.

     <p style="text-align: justify;">
-    	With the previous configuration in place, we can now launch the Celery worker.
+    	With the previous configuration in place, you can now launch the Celery worker.
 There are a few differences depending on your operating system:
     </p>

     === ":material-apple: macOS / :material-linux: Linux"